 The Hoover Education Success Initiative (HESI) hosted the first in a six-part webinar series that explores how public education can improve amidst the disruption of in-person instruction caused by COVID-19-inspired restrictions.

-The session, entitled “Will Increasing Teacher Pay Harm Students?,” features Eric Hanushek, the Hoover Institution’s Paul and Jean Hanna Senior Fellow; Holly Boffy, District 7 representative of the Louisiana Board of Elementary and Secondary Education; and Kent McGuire, program director of the William and Flora Hewlett Foundation.
-Christopher Ruszkowski, distinguished policy fellow at the Hoover Institution, is moderator of the discussion.
+The session, entitled “Will Increasing Teacher Pay Harm Students?,” featured Eric Hanushek, the Hoover Institution’s Paul and Jean Hanna Senior Fellow; Holly Boffy, District 7 representative of the Louisiana Board of Elementary and Secondary Education; and Kent McGuire, program director of the William and Flora Hewlett Foundation.
+Christopher Ruszkowski, distinguished policy fellow at the Hoover Institution, was the moderator of the discussion.

 A RECAP OF THE DISCUSSION

 Hanushek begins the conversation by emphasizing how school closures have exacerbated disparities in outcomes between schools that have quality teaching forces versus those that do not.
 In his remarks, Hanushek references an essay he wrote for HESI in January 2019, “The Unavoidable: Tomorrow’s Teacher Compensation.”

 In the webinar, Hanushek argues that in order to make up for across-the-board learning losses over the past year and a half, schools will have to be made better than they were prior to the pandemic.
 He maintains that a key factor for the improvement of the K–12 education system is for schools to increase the supply of effective teachers through generous compensation packages.

 Boffy agrees with Hanushek’s recommendation on teacher pay and also emphasizes that attracting people to the profession would greatly depend on restructuring a greater proportion of compensation in favor of front-end salary increases instead of retirement benefits.
 However, she believes that such a change isn’t likely to occur in the short term, because it largely lacks political support.